kaikai777/hello-world/README.md

 # hello-world
 This is my first step on github.
-I'll learning how to use github and python to make myself better engineer.
+I'm learning how to use github and python to make myself better engineer.